TUC117/CP-2K24/week1/README.md

 First line of each test case contains two integers n and target.
 Where n is the size of the array<br>
 Second line of each test case contains n integers of the array.<br>
 **Output format**:<br>
-For each testcase output two integers as mentioned above seperated by space in a new line <br>
+For each test case, output two integers separated by a space on a new line.
+Ensure each test case is output on a separate line.<br>

 **Input:** $nums = [2,7,11,15], n = 4, target = 9$<br>
 **Output:** 0 1 <br>